 Reduction in vasomotor symptoms

-- Vasomotor symptoms are usually improved within four weeks of starting treatment and maximal benefit gained by three months.
+- Vasomotor symptoms are usually improved within four weeks of starting treatment and maximal benefit is gained by three months.

 Improvement in quality of life

-- HRT can also improve sleep, muscle aches and pains and quality of life in symptomatic women.
+HRT can also improve sleep, muscle aches and pains and quality of life in symptomatic women.

 Improvement in mood changes

 - HRT can improve mood and also depressive symptoms.

 - HRT should be considered to alleviate low mood that arises as a result of the menopause.
 Cognitive behavioural therapy may be beneficial too.

 Improvement of urogenital symptoms

 - HRT is effective in improving the symptoms related to vaginal atrophy.